pwc3/DependentMap/README.md

 The framework defines a `DependentMapSemantics` protocol that requires two functions: `value(for:)` and `set(_:for:)` to read and write values associated with a key.
 A protocol extension defines a subscript operator for simpler read-write access.

-The framework also defines a `DependentMapKey<MapType, ValueType>` class.
+The framework also defines a `DependentMapKey<MapType, RawKeyType, ValueType>` class.
 The `MapType` parameter defines the `DependentMapSemantics` type this key can be used on.
+The `RawKeyType` parameter defines the key type in the underlying collection.
 The `ValueType` defines the value type that the key maps to.

-A `DependentDictionary` struct is provided that provides dependent map semantics on a `Dictionary`.
+An extension to `Dictionary` is provided to add dependent map semantics.
+Note use of this extension is limited to `Dictionary` instances with `Any` as the value type.

-Finally, an extension to `UserDefaults` is provided to implement the `DependentMapSemantics` protocol.
+Finally, an extension to `UserDefaults` is provided to add dependent map semantics.